Students who have already been admitted to the College have two options for enrolling in courses:

 Course Withdrawal/Schedule Adjustment

 Students may adjust their schedules prior to the first day of the term without penalty.
-Students who want to adjust their schedule can contact the Office of Academic Advising or use their Mine Online account to access online enrollment services.
+Students who want to adjust their schedule can contact the Office of Student Success Advising or use Self Service in the Student Portal to access online enrollment services.

 Students adjusting their schedules or completely withdrawing from all classes during the first two weeks of a sixteen-week class or the first week of a four, five-, six-, or eight-week class will be charged 100% fees for any classes added and will receive a 100% refund of tuition and fees for any dropped courses.
 Finance and late charges accrued will be reduced.
-To withdraw from a class, a student must complete and submit an add/drop form in the Office of Records or withdraw on the college web site at mineonline.occc.edu.
+To withdraw from a class, a student must complete and submit an add/drop form in Student Success Advising or use Self Service in the Student Portal to withdrawal.

 NO REFUNDS WILL BE MADE AFTER THIS PERIOD EXCEPT AS STIPULATED FOR ENROLLMENT OF TITLE IV RECIPIENTS.